aj0strow/ajostrow.me/db/articles/react-project-tips.md

 export const START_SESSION = Symbol("start session")
 ```

+Keep in mind this breaks saving the actions to replay the user experience.
+I've never done that, but if you plan to then don't use symbols.

 ### Simple Async Suffixes

-When you make external api requests, there are always three actions involved: when you make the request, if it returns successfully, or if it errors.
+When you need request-response actions, there are three action types involved: when you make the request, if it returns successfully, or if it errors.

 I like the suffixes `_REQ, _OK, _ERR`.
 They're short to type, and clear in intention.
-I've seen a lot of `_REQUEST, _SUCCESS, _FAILURE` in open source.
+I've mostly seen `_REQUEST, _SUCCESS, _FAILURE` in examples.
 It's a lot of typing, and visually distracts from reading the actual action name.

 ```js
 // bad: long distracting suffix